MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-partners.md

    - To [run advanced queries](run-advanced-query-api.md), select 'Run advanced queries' permission

-   - To [isolate a device](isolate-machine.md), select 'Isolate device' permission
+   - To [isolate a device](isolate-machine.md), select 'Isolate machine' permission

    In the following example we will use **'Read all alerts'** permission: